 The island’s villages offer a charming and unique selection of shops, breathtaking beaches, fascinating museums, and challenging golf courses.
-St. Simons Island also hosts a variety of arenas for outdoor adventure, with plenty of things to do like kayaking, fishing, biking, and tours.
+St. Simons Island also hosts unforgettable events and is home to a variety of arenas for outdoor adventure, with plenty of things to do like kayaking, fishing, biking, and tours.

 You'll also find exceptional restaurants throughout the island that will give you a true taste of St. Simons.
 A variety of accommodations—from friendly inns to luxurious resorts—round out the island’s warm welcome, giving it the claims to fame that have attracted vacationers and groups for generations.

 Want to see a live view of St. Simons Island?
 Watch our webcams to see a true glimpse at the laid-back lifestyle on St. Simons Island.

 St. Simons Island History